 Unlike the above figure may suggest, the equilibrium point here would not necessarily be where the cost of poor quality equals the cost of good quality.
 The equilibrium point is reached when the efficient investments in the price of excellent and consistent don’t return more than their value in the costs of poor quality.

 The graph below would represent an example situation, where the costs of good quality are linearly increased, resulting in considerable reductions in the price of poor quality at first.
 Eventually, the point is reached, where further improving the quality appraisal and failure prevention costs will not lower the failure costs as much.

 If you calculate with your figures the overall cost for providing just a single batch of UHF tags with inferior quality to the customer, would you agree with me that these costs are just too high to accept frequently, or at all?
 This approach is only the tip of an iceberg.
 What eventually will happen, if the quality continuously keeps failing to meet the customer expectations, is you start losing business, surreptitiously, but deterministically.

 Quality Reputation – Hard to Estimate, Easy to Forget

-Then there are customers like Michelin, who have decades of experience in manufacturing and quality control.
-It’s obvious they have the same approach in case of any new technologies.
+We have various examples of customers who have taken the UHF tag quality seriously, all the way from design to production.
+There are customers like Michelin, who have decades of experience in manufacturing and quality control.
+They have the same approach in case of any new technologies.
 Why ruin the quality reputation you have successfully built for years?
-With Michelin we worked on something a bit customized to be able to test tire tags that are very heavily over-tuned.
+With Michelin, we worked on something a bit customized to be able to test tire tags that are very heavily over-tuned.
 Check out this interesting case study:

-And hey, what kind of figures did you come up with on your overall cost of quality?
+What kind of figures did you come up with on your overall cost of quality?
 Would you like to talk more about balancing your scale as well?
-Please send me an email, and let’s figure out how we could lower your quality costs and increase your profitability!
+Please contact us, and let’s figure out how we could lower your quality costs and increase your profitability!
 For the first 20 people to contact me, I promise to make free of charge tag measurements.All blog posts